 - Before 24 weeks: As it’s very early for safe delivery, and there are chances of miscarriage, you will be closely monitored at the hospital.

-From 34th week until the due date: The baby is constantly monitored, and antibiotics are given to prevent infections.
+- From the 34th week until the due date: The baby is constantly monitored, and antibiotics are given to prevent infections.
 A delivery becomes likely after the 34th week.

 2. For Low Amniotic Fluid Levels

 In case the leakage is leading to low levels of the amniotic fluid, then the following treatments are considered.